majdal/modex/scratch/remoting/rpc.ws/README.md

 rpc.ws wraps WebSocket's message-based protocol into a call-response protocol plus automatic `json` serialization, with _promises_ for interacting with return values.

+Once you set up some CallEndpoints on the backend, interacting with them is short and sweet:
 ```
 // open communication sockets
 open_fridge = RPCws.Call("ws://example.com/open_fridge")